 Loving Yourself So Hard, You Never Enter Another Toxic Relationship

 Not long after my marriage ended I met a man that I felt I had known before.
-The kind of connection that feels like it must mean something more.
+The kind of connection that feels strangely familiar.
 I called him the love of my life.
 And three years later, that same beautiful (yet toxic) relationship ended, leaving me single and heartbroken, for the second time.

 That was the relationship that changed the course of my life.